mynameisaaron/CloudArchitecture/RubeGoldbergImageMachine/README.md

 ![](ReadMe_Files/queue3.jpg) \
 With the SQS Queue set up, let's configure the "Lambda Trigger" which you will see right on the configuration menu of your new queue. \
-Find your corrisponding Lambda on the convenient dropdown list and your good to go. \
+Find your corresponding Lambda on the convenient dropdown list and your good to go. \
 ![](ReadMe_Files/queue4.jpg) \
 ![](ReadMe_Files/queue5.jpg) \
-It's streight forwared, you should be good to go, and you can repeat this process with the same access policy to work with your other Lambda function.
+It's straight forward, you should be good to go, and you can repeat this process with the same access policy to work with your other Lambda function.
 \
-Now let's open the SNS now and create a topic for both of our SQS queus to subscribe to. \
+Now let's open the SNS now and create a topic for both of our SQS queues to subscribe to. \
 SNS is a 'Pub/Sub' configuration.
 ### SNS

 ![](ReadMe_Files/SNS1.jpg) \
 Name your Standard topic
 ![](ReadMe_Files/SNS2.jpg) \
-Here, again like the SQS, paste in the permissive access policiy to get this moving
+Here, again like the SQS, paste in the permissive access policy to get this moving
 ![](ReadMe_Files/SNS3.jpg) \
 Pasteable Access Policy (same as the screen shot)
 ```json